apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 ### Retry configuration

-When a retriable error condition is encoutered, for example a `5xx` or `429` response, the sink retries with an exponential backoff strategy.
+When a [retriable error condition](#retriable-error-responses) is encoutered, the sink retries with an exponential backoff strategy.

-You can control the retry strategy with the following configurations:
+The retry strategy can be configured with the following parameters:

 * `initialRetryDelayMS`: (default `30` millis) Initial retry delay.
-Retry delay doubles on every subsequent retry up to the maximum retry delay.
+The retry delay doubles on every subsequent retry, up to the maximum retry delay.
 * `maxRetryDelayMS`: (default `5000` millis) Maximum retry delay.
 When this delay is reached, every subsequent retry has the same delay.
 Must be bigger than `InitialRetryDelayMS`
 * `maxRetryCount`: (default `100`) Maximum number of retries for a single write request.
-To (practically) retry forever set max retries to `Integer.MAX_VALUE`.
+Set max retries to `Integer.MAX_VALUE` if you want to (practically) retry forever.

 When `maxRetryCount` is exceeded, the connector stops retrying.
 What happens at this point depends on the `onMaxRetryExceeded`
 [error handling behavior](#error-handling-configuration).